european-modelling-hubs/RespiCompass/Readme.md

 $$ILI+ = ILI \times \frac{Positivity_{Influenza}}{100}$$

 Where ILI is the consulation rate for influenza-like-illness reported in a given country and week, and $Positivity_{Influenza}$ is the test positivity rate for influenza (overall, without considering subtypes) from either sentinel or non-sentinel detections in that country and week.
 All countries consider sentinel surveillance except for Malta, Iceland, Croatia, Romania, Latvia, Finland, where non-sentinel detections are considered.
+Historical ILI+ data is provided [here](https://github.com/european-modelling-hubs/RespiCompass/blob/main/target-data/influenza/ili_plus.csv).

 ### Data
 TODO